mgax/jekyllcms/README.md

-JekyllCMS is a content editor for GitHub Pages.
+JekyllCMS is a content editor for [GitHub Pages][gh-pages].
 It's the missing link for non-programmers to use Jekyll: a friendly backend.

 ## Getting started
-In the spirit of [GitHub Pages][gh-pages], you don't need to host anything yourself, but you do need to configure a few things.
+In the spirit of GitHub Pages, you don't need to host anything yourself, but you do need to configure a few things.

 1. First you need [a GitHub account][join].
 Don't forget to [verify your email address][verify], otherwise GitHub won't update your public website.